ThomasK81/vagrantboxes/LeipzigDHBox.md

 # Manual for setting up DH Leipzig's VM

-Given all the different OS and software versions used by students and workshop participants, we decided to package some tools necessary to run our scripts, libraries, tools in a virtual machine and ship it in a Vagrant box, the `DHLeipzig.box`.
+Given all the different OS and software versions used by students and workshop participants, we have decided to package some tools necessary to run our scripts, libraries, and tools in a virtual machine and ship it in a Vagrant box, the `DHLeipzig.box`.
 This keeps OS specific helpdesking and troubleshooting to a minimum.
-All one has to do to get `DHLeipzig.box` is to install VirtualBox and Vagrant and initialise the box.
+All you have to do to get the `DHLeipzig.box` is to install VirtualBox and Vagrant and initialise the box.
 Please find more information below.
 Due to the lack of a secure password / username, please do not save any sensitive information on your virtual machine. `DHLeipzig.box` is a learning environment and not a permament solution for virtualising your research.
-If you like to build a virtual machine that is similar to `DHLeipzig.box` but safer, we are happy to give some hints and advice.
+If you would like to build a virtual machine that is similar to `DHLeipzig.box`, but safer, we are happy to give some hints and advice.

 ## What is in the `DHLeipzig.box`?